zguillez/z-git/README.md

 # Contributing and issues

 Contributors are welcome, please fork and send pull requests!
-If you have any ideas on how to make this project better then please submit an issue or send me an [email](mailto:mail@zguillez.io).
+If you have any ideas on how to make this project better then please submit an issue or send me an [email](mailto:guillermo@delaiglesia.email).

 # License

-©2021 Zguillez.io
+©2023 Zguillez.IO

 Original code licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License) Open Source projects used within this project retain their original licenses.

 # Changelog

+### v0.1.0 (August 19, 2021)

+* Initial commit

 ### v0.1.0 (August 19, 2021)